linq2js/domk/readme.md

 ## Why domk ?

 - Domk is made for small and medium projects.
+- Domk is the best fit for SSR projects.
 - No boilerplate, principle, configuration needed.
 - With Domk you can manipulate DOM easier and more flexible.
 - Domk is an alternative for jQuery or static template engines.